Tewodros II: Conflict with Great Britain

-The British sent a mission under an Assyrian-born British subject, Hormuzd Rassam, who bore a letter from the Queen (in response to Tewodros' now three-year-old letter requesting aid).
+The British sent a mission under an Assyrian-born British subject, Hormuzd Rassam, who bore a letter from the Queen (in response to Tewodros's now three-year-old letter requesting aid).
 He did not bring the skilled workers as Tewodros had requested.
 Deeply insulted by the British failure to do exactly as they were asked, Tewodros had the members of the Rassam mission added to his other European prisoners.
 This last breach of diplomatic immunity was the catalyst to Britain launching the 1868 Expedition to Abyssinia under Robert Napier.
 He traveled from India, then a British colony, with more than 30,000 personnel (a force of 13,000 troops and 26,000 camp followers), which consisted of not only soldiers but also specialists such as engineers.
 Tewodros had become increasingly unpopular over the years due to his harsh methods, and many regional figures had rebelled against him.
 Several readily assisted the British by providing guides and food as the expeditionary force marched towards Magdala, where the Emperor had fortified the mountaintop.

 The British force defeated the Abyssinian army at Arogye, on the plain facing Magdala, on 10 April 1868.
-With Tewodros' army so decisively defeated, many of his men began to desert and the emperor was left with only 4,000 soldiers.
+With Tewodros's army so decisively defeated, many of his men began to desert and the emperor was left with only 4,000 soldiers.
 Tewodros II attempted to make peace.
 Napier responded with a message thanking him for this peace offering and stating that he would treat the Emperor and his family with every dignity.
 Tewodros II furiously responded that he would never be taken prisoner.
 The British shelled Magdala, which killed most of Tewodros's remaining soldiers.
-Tewodros released all the Europeans unharmed but ordered 300 Ethiopian prisoners to be flung over the cliff.
+Tewodros released all of the Europeans unharmed but ordered 300 Ethiopian prisoners to be flung over the cliff.

 On 15 April 1868, as the British troops stormed the citadel of Magdala, Emperor Tewodros committed suicide rather than surrender.

 A modern commentator states "When Tewodros preferred self-inflicted death to captivity, he deprived the British of this ultimate satisfaction and laid the foundation for his own resurrection as a symbol of the defiant independence of the Ethiopian."